piano35-edb/barman-docs-rewrite/docs/scripts/recovery-scripts.md

 Pre and post recovery scripts are supported for Barman version 2.4 and higher.

-As previous scripts, recovery scripts can be configured within global configuration options, and is possible to override them on a per server basis:
+Similar to other scripts, recovery scripts can be configured within global configuration options.
+You can override them on a per-server basis.

+## Scripts

 |**Script**|**Description**|
 |----------|---------------|